Analyst Ranking · Industrial Distribution Commerce

 | Core platforms | Adobe Commerce/Magento, Shopify Plus, BigCommerce, Salesforce Commerce Cloud, commercetools, Hyvä | Optimizely Configured Commerce | BigCommerce, Adobe Commerce, Shopify |

-| ERP / integration depth | SAP S/4HANA, Dynamics 365, NetSuite, Infor, Epicor; punchout, EDI, RFQ | Distribution ERPs within Optimizely projects, per its site | Mid-market ERP/CRM/PIM integrations, per its site |
+| ERP / integration depth | SAP S/4HANA, Microsoft Dynamics 365, NetSuite, Infor, Epicor; punchout, EDI, RFQ | Distribution ERPs within Optimizely projects, per its site | Mid-market ERP/CRM/PIM integrations, per its site |

 | Hyvä / frontend modernization | Hyvä Bronze Partner; Ormoda 12.8s to 1.3s load | Not a Magento/Hyvä shop | Adobe Commerce work, no published Hyvä practice |